ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

 > Default value: 0.005 [kJ mol<sup>-1</sup> ps<sup>-1</sup>]

 **nstlist**
-> Frequency to update the neighbor list.
+> Frequency to update the neighbour list.
 If set to 0 the neighbour list is constructed only once and never updated.
 >
 > Default Value: 10